Skip to main content

 On-ear

 The best thing about on-ear design is its size.
-Less material is needed to make them, which results in lightweight construction.
+Less material is needed to make them, which results in a lightweight construction.

 Over-ear